 Casa Fatima – Perfect place for hiking

 If hiking is your thing then Casa Fatima is the place to stay.
 Here, you have your own house – yes a whole house!
 It’s located close to really nice walking trails and you even have your own garden that you can spend time in.
-Located in Las Hayas, Valle Gran Rey, it might seem like it’s far from civilization but that’s just at a first glance.
+Located in Las Hayas, Valle Gran Rey, it might seem like it’s far from civilization but that’s just at first glance.
 This is a great location on the island.
 Get more information about Casa Fatima.

 Sustainable tourism in La Gomera